A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Preconditioned DCA : convergence and preconditioners

+\begin{remark} {Actually, the proofs in Theorems \ref{thm:1} and \ref{thm:stationary} have a lot of differences from the proofs in \cite{WCP}.
+These are mainly because of two reasons.
+The first is the proximal term $\|y-y^t\|_{M}^2/2$ designed for preconditioning which is different from \cite{WCP} where $M=L\bds{I}$.
+The second is the conditions on the functions $P_1$ and $P_2$ are different from \cite{WCP} as mentioned in section \ref{sec:intro}.} \end{remark}

-We next consider the convergence rate of the sequence $\{x^t\}$ under the assumption that the auxiliary function $E$ is a KL function whose $\psi $ takes the form $\psi(s)=cs^{1-\theta}$ \text{for} $\theta=\frac{1}{2}$.
+We next consider the convergence rate of the sequence $\{x^t\}$ under the condition that the auxiliary function $E$ is a KL function at the stationary point whose $\psi $ takes the form $\psi(s)=cs^{1-\theta}$ for $\theta=\frac{1}{2}$, {which can be guaranteed by Theorem \ref{thm:KL} and Lemma \ref{lemma:relationship}}.
 This kind of convergence rate analysis is standard; see \cite{AB,ABRC,LP,WCP} for more comprehensive analysis.
 We follow a similar line of arguments for the local convergence analysis based on the KL property.